Your Credit Score: What it means

 Before lenders decide to lend you money, they have to know if you're willing and able to pay back that mortgage.
 To figure out your ability to repay, they assess your debt-to-income ratio.
 In order to calculate your willingness to repay the mortgage loan, they consult your credit score.

-Fair Isaac and Company developed the original FICO score to help lenders assess creditworthines.
-You can learn more about FICO here.
+Fair Isaac and Company built the first FICO score to help lenders assess creditworthines.
+You can find out more about FICO here.

-To get a credit score, you must have an active credit account with six months of payment history.
-This history ensures that there is enough information in your report to generate a score.
-Some people don't have a long enough credit history to get a credit score.
-They may need to spend some time building up a credit history before they apply.
+To get a credit score, you must have an active credit account with a payment history of six months.
+This history ensures that there is sufficient information in your credit to assign a score.
+If you don't meet the minimum criteria for getting a score, you may need to establish your credit history prior to applying for a mortgage loan.